-First among the "Purposes and Objectives" listed in the NRA's Bylaws is "[t]o protect and defend the Constitution of the United States," and especially the right to keep and bear arms guaranteed by the Constitution.
+The National Rifle Association is a New York not-for-profit corporation.
+First among the "Purposes and Objectives" listed in its Bylaws is "[t]o protect and defend the Constitution of the United States," and especially the right to keep and bear arms guaranteed by the Constitution.
 NRA Bylaws art.
 II.
-The NRA's activities in support of that purpose have long included legislative advocacy and litigation concerning two issues relevant to this case: (1) the rights of the NRA and its members to associate and communicate freely under the First Amendment, and (2) the protection of gun owners against intrusive government surveillance or recordkeeping, such as the establishment of systems to register or compile lists of firearms or the owners of firearms.
-The NRA's history of involvement in these issues-including direct lobbying on predecessor language to the statute at issue in this case-allows the NRA to offer a unique perspective in support of Appellants.
+The NRA's activities in support of that purpose have long included legislative advocacy and litigation concerning two issues relevant to this litigation: (1) the rights of the NRA and its members to associate and communicate freely under the First Amendment, and (2) the protection of gun owners against intrusive government surveillance or recordkeeping, such as the establishment of systems to register or compile lists of firearms or the owners of firearms.
+The NRA's history of involvement in these issues-including direct lobbying on predecessor language to the statute at issue in this case-allows the NRA to offer a unique perspective in support of the injunction sought.